 York Neighbours offer 3 types of support, help with practical one off jobs, a regular phone call and individual and group outings.
 For more information contact them at:-

 The Raylor Centre

 Telephone: 01904 891627

 They are open 9am to 3:30pm Monday-Friday.
 At busy times you may get their answerphone but leave your name and number and someone will get back to you as soon as possible.

 Ways to Wellbeing – Connects people to local community support to make them feel better.

 York Mind - Offers a range of services one of which is a mental health & wellbeing activities programme.

-You can find many providers of alternative therapies by searching on line but here are just a few:
+You can find many providers of complementary healthcare by searching on line but here are just a few:

 York Natural Health - http://yorknaturalhealth.co.uk/